N3b3x/nt-rpi-armpi/README.md

 > **Advanced robotic arm control system for ARM-based single-board computers**

-The ArmPi Mini Robot is a sophisticated robotic arm kit from HiWonder designed to work with Raspberry Pi and similar ARM boards.
+The ArmPi Mini Robot is a 4 DOF robotic arm kit from HiWonder designed to work with Raspberry Pi and similar ARM boards.
 This project provides a complete software stack for controlling the ArmPi Mini robot with advanced features including computer vision, color detection, face recognition, and intelligent object manipulation.

 ## 📋 Table of Contents